In Oregon, as in every state, car insurance is sure to play a big part in any claim brought after a traffic accident:

 If you get caught driving without insurance in Oregon, you could be fined, lose your driving privileges, or have your vehicle towed, depending on the circumstances of the offense.

-If you are convicted of driving without insurance, you will have to file proof of insurance with the state's Driver & Motor Vehicle Services (DMV) for three years.
+If you're convicted of driving without insurance, you will have to file proof of insurance with the state's Driver & Motor Vehicle Services (DMV) for three years.
 If you are in an accident, and you are uninsured, your driving privileges will likely be suspended for one year.

 Of course, these penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.

-If you've been involved in a car accident in Oregon, you may need more than just the basics on how car insurance works in the state.
+If you've been involved in a car accident, you may need more than just the basics on how car insurance works.
 Especially if you've been injured, it might make sense to discuss your situation, and your options, with an experienced legal professional.

 Learn more about when you might need a car accident lawyer's help, and what to expect from your first meeting with a car accident attorney.
 And if you're ready to discuss your potential case now, you can use the features right on this page to connect with an Oregon car accident lawyer in your area.